blurrycontour/zuul-gerrit/doc/source/admin/quick-start.rst

    git clone https://opendev.org/zuul/zuul

-Then cd into the directory containing this document, and run docker-compose in order to start Zuul, Nodepool and Gerrit.
+Then cd into the directory containing this document, and run podman-compose in order to start Zuul, Nodepool and Gerrit.

 .. code-block:: shell

    cd zuul/doc/source/admin/examples
-   sudo -E docker-compose up
+   podman-compose up

 For reference, the files in that directory are also `browsable on the web
 <https://opendev.org/zuul/zuul/src/branch/master/doc/source/admin/examples>`_.

-All of the services will be started with debug-level logging sent to the standard output of the terminal where docker-compose is running.
+All of the services will be started with debug-level logging sent to the standard output of the terminal where podman-compose is running.
 You will see a considerable amount of information scroll by, including some errors.
 Zuul will immediately attempt to connect to Gerrit and begin processing, even before Gerrit has fully initialized.
-The docker composition includes scripts to configure Gerrit and create an account for Zuul.
+The podman composition includes scripts to configure Gerrit and create an account for Zuul.
 Once this has all completed, the system should automatically connect, stabilize and become idle.
 When this is complete, you will have the following services running: